 This mic is compatible with any small computer-based recording system.
-This mic is USB connectivity, so you can plug it directly into your computer and start recording immediately.
+This mic is USB-compatible, so you can plug it right into your computer and start recording right away.

 Phantom Power is the 5v USB that supplies power to microphones and other audio devices.